 Dominican University was established in 1901 as St. Clara College and is now a private Catholic Dominican research university that is located in River Forest, Illinois.
 It is affiliated with the Sinsinawa Dominican Sisters and continues to teach from and be affiliated with the Dominican Order.

 Dominican University is a partner of the Interfaith Youth Core, a program that offers new ministry initiatives that focus on promoting and encouraging interfaith learning through dialogue, service, and education.
 And through the idea of having an open forum for students of all faith lies the mission of the school—that every student will come out of their time at the school with an understanding and a respect for all walks of life, ensuring they are better able to be in service to others.
+Other stand-out features include:

 The school offers more than 40 undergraduate majors and a variety of pre-professional programs, as well as over two dozen graduate degree programs across five schools.
 It is best known for its Graduate School of Library and Information Science, which offers graduate and doctoral degrees in Library Studies.